austinmatthewsanchez/DH150-AUSTINSANCHEZ/assignment05/README.md

 ## Purpose of UX Storytelling
+>UX storytelling allows designers to put themselves in the shoes of their users.
+By understanding their needs, capabilities, and behaviors, designers can create products that improve lives.
+The process of UX storytelling--from persona creation to journey mapping--allows designers to shift their persepctive.
+This perspective switch is essential to getting to the core of users' pain points and issues.
+The development of a persona allows a team to be on the same page when making design decisions.

 ## Three Features for the Wall Street Journal Mobile App
 >After conducting usability tests and interviews, I've noticed a recurring theme regarding the WSJ App's usability.
 In short, its organization can be improved.